fmrchallenge/fmrbenchmark/domains/integrator_chains/README.md

 ### Common Python dependencies

-* numpy, which is part of the [standard scientific Python stack](http://www.scipy.org/stackspec.html)
+* numpy, which is a [Scientific Python Core Project](https://scientific-python.org/specs/core-projects/)
 * Matplotlib, also part of the standard stack

 ### analysis/plotp.py